garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-invoice.md

 <a name="top"></a>

 # How to Create a Purchase Invoice in Garage Hive
-In this article, the first question to answer is why use a **Purchase Invoice** instead of a **Purchase Order**?
-The best answer to that question is that Purchase Invoices are used when the item being purchased does not need to be linked with a Jobsheet.
+In this article, we'll first address the question: why opt for a **Purchase Invoice** instead of a **Purchase Order**?
+The most straightforward reason is that Purchase Invoices are used when the purchased item doesn't need to be associated with a Jobsheet.

-For instance, if you require a workshop tool for use in your garage, you need to create a Purchase Invoice, so it can be posted directly to the relevant G/L Account.
+For example, if you need to purchase a workshop tool for use in your garage, you'll create a Purchase Invoice, allowing it to be posted directly to the relevant General Ledger (G/L) Account.

-Purchase Invoices can also be used for any bills coming into the business, such as tyre Disposal Invoices, Utility Bills, etc.
+Purchase Invoices are also suitable for handling any incoming bills, such as tyre disposal invoices, utility bills, and similar expenses.

 To create a **Purchase Invoice:**
 1. From the Role Centre/Home Screen, select **Purchasing** followed by **Purchase Invoices.**